 Before starting the program, you will need to be current with all of the following immunizations:

 - Hepatitis B 3 shot series with titer

 - TB skin test/yearly (2-step or blood test)

 - Flu Shot (during flu season, yearly)

-- Is there an orientation for incoming students?You will be required to attend a two-day on-campus orientation prior to the start of the program.
-This typically happens the week before the semester begins.
-Your Program Manager will provide exact details.
+- Is there an orientation for incoming students?You will be required to attend both a University of Utah orientation and College of Nursing orientation before the start of the program.
+The College of Nursing orientation happens the week before the semester begins.
+Your Academic Program Manager will provide exact details.